GameHackingDotOrg/artemis-ps2-archive/Core_Launcherv2/README.txt

 	- The Dog Island PAL
 	- Shrek 3 PAL
  	- Azur and Asmar PAL
+	- Final Fantasy 12 PAL
+	- Sims: Pets PAL

+ Game Launching & partially working
+	- Ratchet Gladiator PAL (I can dump during menu, but the padRead hook is loosen inGame, the elf is originally packed)

+ Game Launching & working but the win32 app refuse to connect(TCP), but netlog(UDP) still active:
+	- Sniper Elite PAL
+	- Medal of Honor Sunrise PAL (the core catches all 3 IOP reset and reload modules each time without problem, then locate the padRead the 3rd time)

- Tested working with core_launcher_noadditionalirx:
+ Tested incompatible with the current additional module set:
-	- Tomb Raider Underworld PAL
+	- Tomb Raider Underworld PAL (smap, ntpbserver)
-	- Ratchet & Clank: Size matters PAL
+	- Ratchet & Clank: Size matters PAL (ntpbserver)
-	- FIFA 2004 PAL
+	- FIFA 2004 PAL (ntpbserver)
-	- Teenage Mutant Ninja Turtle: the movie PAL
+	- Teenage Mutant Ninja Turtle: the movie PAL (ntpbserver)
-	- Soul Calibur 3 PAL
+	- Soul Calibur 3 PAL (ntpbserver)

- Tested working with core_launcher_nosyscallhook:
+	- Tomb Raider Legend PAL
+	- Tomb Raider Anniversary PAL
+	- Cars Matter PAL (freeze when you select a game)
 	- The Golden Compass PAL

-	- Sims: Pets PAL
+ Tested incompatible for other reason:
+	- Naruto Ultimate Ninja 4 Shippuden PAL (freeze on Core's SifCallRpc call)

  Not working (I'm unable to start those game backups with CogSwap as well, there having the same symptoms):
 	- Spyro: The Eternal Knight PAL (pass loading screen, you can select language, sounds are garbage in video and freezes)
-	- Tomb Raider Legend PAL (connect to PC, but after that it's BSOD)
-	- Tomb Raider Anniversary PAL (connect to PC, seems to load a few but after that it's BSOD)
 	- Call of Duty 3: March to Paris PAL (launch fine, I can dump during menu, but freeze as soon as you want to play)
-	- Final Fantasy 12 PAL (connect to PC, seems to load a few but after that it's BSOD)

- NOTE: About those games which works but not responding to pad combo, those games are using libpad2, and I still didn't find the corresponding padRead function in it.
+ NOTE: Most of network enabled games will not connect with the Win32 app, the reason why I want to switch to UDP.